outpaddling/Coding-Standards/README.md

     1. A C function should only directly access the members of one structure type.
 Use accessors and mutators for all other structure types.
-This makes it a member of that class an no others.
+This makes it a member of that class and no others.

     2. Prefix function names with a tag representing the class name.
     This is an effective substitute for name spaces, e.g.